yazgoo/yazgoo.github.io/blag-src/_posts/2017-11-29-neovim-one-week-without-tmux.md

 Vim has buffers, tabs, and splits.
 The question I've been asking myself is simple:
 Is it possible to replace my use of tmux with neovim ?
-Here is my feedback, of one week leaving tmux.
+Here is my feedback, after one week leaving tmux.

 Disclaimer: